Bartlesville Radio » News » 2025 Washington County Free Fair Sept 5 Events

 Tom Davis

-The Washington County Free Fair is September 2-6, at the Washington County Fairgounds in Dewey with a a brand-new theme: Having a Blast!
+The Washington County Free Fair is September 2-6, at the Washington County Fairgounds in Dewey with a brand-new theme: Having a Blast!

 TODAY: Friday, September 5